SparkPost/php-sparkpost/README.md

     * Required: No
     * Type: `Boolean`
     * Default: `false`
-    * If `debug` is true, then then all `SparkPostResponse` and `SparkPostException` instances will return any array of the request values through the function `getRequest`
+    * If `debug` is true, then all `SparkPostResponse` and `SparkPostException` instances will return any array of the request values through the function `getRequest`

 ## Methods
 ### request(method, uri [, payload [, headers]])